Improving Depth Gradient Continuity in Transformers: A Comparative Study on Monocular Depth Estimation with CNN: Related Work

 \subsection{CNNs and Transformers for Monocular Depth Estimation}

 With the evolution of neural networks, the translational invariance \cite{wang2020cnn} and robust feature representation capabilities of CNNs have been progressively employed as backbone networks in depth estimation, object detection, and semantic segmentation.
 However, due to the constraints of their receptive field size, CNNs have struggled with long-range dependencies until the introduction of Transformers in the image domain.
 By adopting a sequence-based approach, Transformers possess a global receptive field.
 With continuous refinements, they have emerged as a dominant network architecture, often outperforming CNNs.
 Zhang et al. \cite{zhang2023lite} introduced a lightweight hybrid of CNNs and Transformers for self-supervised monocular depth estimation, incorporating a Consecutive Dilated Convolutions (CDC) module and a Local-Global Features Interaction (LGFI) module.
-Papa et al. \cite{papa2023meter} proposed a lightweight vision transformer tailored for embedded devices, introducing unique configurations and a novel loss function.
-Li et al. \cite{li2021revisiting} re-envisioned stereo depth estimation as a sequence-to-sequence task, leveraging positional information and attention mechanisms.
-Bhat et al. \cite{bhat2021adabins} tackled depth estimation using AdaBins, a transformer-based block, achieving state-of-the-art performance across multiple datasets.
-Chen et al. \cite{chen2023dehrformer} addressed depth estimation challenges in hazy conditions with DEHRFormer, a real-time transformer.
 Shim and Kim \cite{shim2023swindepth} introduced SwinDepth, utilizing the convolution-free Swin Transformer, while Rahman et al. \cite{rahman2023dwinformer} presented DwinFormer, a dual window transformer-based architecture.
 Despite the superior performance of Transformer-based models, they often lack the fine-grained filtering capabilities of CNNs for detailed information \cite{hassani2021escaping}.